 GA duties are determined, in general, by the nature of the specific position.
 Normally, a GA, on a 50% FTE appointment, entails service for 20 hours per week.
 Specific duties shall be detailed in writing to the graduate student by the supervisor.
 A GA may not accept other gainful employment during his or her tenure without the permission of their GA supervisor.

-Additional detail on GA appointnments in the Department of Agricultural Communication, Education, and Leadership can be found in the departmental Graduate Program Handbook.
+Additional detail on GA appointments in the Department of Agricultural Communication, Education, and Leadership can be found in the departmental Graduate Program Handbook.